Notre Dame of Maryland University: Academics

-Notre Dame has 1,254 undergraduate students and 1,647 graduate students, 140 of whom are enrolled in the School of Pharmacy.

 Athletics

-Notre Dame's athletic teams are members of the Division III of the National Collegiate Athletic Association (N.C.A.A.).
-Notre Dame of Maryland has eight N.C.A.A. women's sports: basketball, field hockey, lacrosse, soccer, softball, swimming, tennis and volleyball and two men's sports: soccer and basketball.
-All sports but swimming have joined the Colonial States Athletic Conference starting in the 2007-2008 academic year.
+Notre Dame's athletic teams are members of the Division III of the National Collegiate Athletic Association (NCAA).
+Notre Dame of Maryland has eight NCAA women's sports: basketball, field hockey, lacrosse, soccer, softball, swimming, tennis and volleyball and two men's sports: soccer and basketball.
+All sports but swimming joined the Colonial States Athletic Conference (CSAC) starting in the 2007-2008 academic year.
 Although the swim team does not compete within a conference, it participates in the yearly Old Dominion Athletic Conference (ODAC) swim championships.
 The 2009 season was the first time that the Notre Dame softball team competed in NCAA Division III.
+The CSAC merged into the United East Conference (UEC) in July 2023.

-Notre Dame of Maryland University's mascot is the "Gator."
-A redesigned "Gator" logo for the university and its athletic teams was unveiled in May 2010.
+Notre Dame of Maryland University's mascot is the Gator.
+A redesigned logo for the university and its athletic teams was unveiled in May 2010.